Home » Blog » Bank Phone Call Scam: Red Flags & What Real Banks Never Do

 Keep the 10-second scam check nearby

 The safest step is often a pause.
-Download the free Cleverways guide and keep a simple check nearby for suspicious calls, messages and payment requests.
+Download the free Cleverways guide and keep a simple check nearby for suspicious calls, texts, emails and payment requests.

 Scroll to Top